jpillora/notifyjs/README.md

 Notify.js
 =====

-> A simple, versatile notification library
+> A simple, yet fully customizable notification library

 See demos and full documentation at: